-One of the major questions our customers have is triple v double glazing: is one really better than the other?
+One of the major questions our customers have is triple glazing vs double glazing: is one really better than the other?

 It’s worth noting that – because one is simply an extension of the other – double and triple glazing share a number of benefits (we’ll go onto the differences in a minute):

 - With extra glazing, you can really cut down on the amount of heat allowed to escape your home and cut down on the amount of cold air allowed to get in.
 This leads to a much warmer home and a more pleasant living atmosphere.
 This explains why older, Victorian-style homes are often colder.

 - Glazing means better noise insulation.
 If you live in a louder urban area, traditional double glazing can have a big impact how much noise is allowed to seep into your home: ideal if you’re raising a family.
 Whether it’s traffic or simply noisy neighbours, glazing can really keep the volume down.

 - Glazing reduces condensation.
 We’ve already written about condensation and why it’s a bad thing, but suffice to say that extra glazing remains one of the most effective ways of helping to avoid it.
 The extra glazing helps to reduce excess moisture, and as a result you can enjoy lower risk of mould, mildew and other issues arising.

 - It reduces energy consumption.
 This is arguably one of the main reasons why you should consider investing in your glazing.
 It’s a simple fact that increased glazing will cut down the amount of energy you use day-to-day, helping to make your home ‘greener’ and saving you money on your bills for years after installation.